ronanchilvers/solo-d6/Scenes/1 - Adventurers For Hire.md

 > **Result:** 2,2

 He shakes his head - "No idea.
 Smells funny though!" - He wrinkles his nose in distaste.

+"There was also this." - [[Lina Devdan|Lady Devdan]] holds out er hand in which is a small wooden box, about the size of her palm.
+The wood is dark, fine grained and the workmanship is clearly excellent.

+[[Okan]] takes the box and lifts the lid.
+Lifting it to his nose, he sniffs.